allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 1.1.3.
 Pass

-How come you didn't add tests when you added ``Course``. **We are already working on a broken test.
-I will add tests but first, I will see this one pass and also see it working in the browser first.**
+How come you didn't add tests when you added ``Course``. **We are working on a broken test.
+I will add tests later; but first, I will see this one pass.**

 **Facere Transeat**